-Certificate in Dealership Management.
-The Certificate in Dealership Management is available only to business majors at ASU.
-This certificate program provides students with the knowledge and basic skills necessary to enter careers in automotive dealership management.
-These skills include hiring and managing personnel and teams, understanding consumers and human behavior, managing financing and cash flows, handling the demand chain for car inventory, managing customer service operations, and managing new and used car marketing efforts.
+Certificate for Automotive Entrepreneurs and Leaders.
+The Certificate for Automotive Entrepreneurs and Leaders is available only to business majors at ASU.
+This certificate program provides students with the knowledge and basic skills necessary to enter careers in automotive management.
+These skills include hiring and managing personnel and

+These skills include hiring and managing personnel and teams, understanding consumers and human behavior, managing financing and cash flows, handling the demand chain for car inventory, managing customer service operations, and managing automobile marketing efforts.